llpeterson/internetworking/switching.md

-virtual connection from host A to host B. First, the administrator needs to identify a path through the network from A to B. In the example network of [Figure 3](#vcircuit), there is only one such path, but in general this may not be the case.
+virtual connection from host A to host B. First, the administrator needs to identify a path through the network from A to B. In the example network of [Figure 3](#vcircuit), there is only one such path, but in general, this may not be the case.
 The administrator then picks a VCI value that is currently unused on each link for the connection.
 For the purposes of our example, let's suppose that the VCI value 5 is chosen for the link from host A to switch 1, and that 11 is chosen for the link